TNNN Conference 2022

 Industry contributions

 During the conference, the micro- and nanotechnology industry will contribute by giving talks and exhibiting in the poster session.
-PhD students may meet their future employer.
-Confirmed contributors are:
+The following will give an talk:

 The finale of the TNNN conference will be company visits to examples of the thriving micro- and nanotechnology industry in Vestfold.
 Confirmed visits to: